 The Tragedy of Antony and Cleopatra Act IV, Scene vi Summary

-On Caesar’s side of the battle, we find Caesar confident that he will be victorious.
+- On Caesar’s side of the battle, we find Caesar confident that he will be victorious.

-He instructs his men of the following: he wants Antony taken alive, and he announces that the end of this battle (presumably his victory) will bring a time of universal peace.
+- He instructs his men of the following: he wants Antony taken alive, and he announces that the end of this battle (presumably his victory) will bring a time of universal peace.

-Caesar instructs Agrippa to put the defectors from Antony’s army on the front line—he hopes Antony’s morale will be hurt by having to face his own deserting men.
+- Caesar instructs Agrippa to put the defectors from Antony’s army on the front line—he hopes Antony’s morale will be hurt by having to face his own deserting men.

-All head out for some more planning, leaving Enobarbus by himself.
+- All head out for some more planning, leaving Enobarbus by himself.
 He notes privately that Caesar has a strange sense of justice; Alexas, on an errand for Antony, ended up persuading King Herod to join Caesar’s side (it’s unclear what exactly went down here), but regardless, Caesar had Alexas killed for it.
-Other cases are clearer: all the others that have deserted Antony have gained employment with Caesar, but lost their honor in doing so.
+Other cases are clearer: all the others who have deserted Antony have gained employment with Caesar, but lost their honor in doing so.

-Enobarbus is shocked, and now even more ashamed of his desertion.
+- Enobarbus is shocked and now even more ashamed of his desertion.
 He’s sure his thoughts will kill him, as he certainly can't bear to fight against Antony.

-He hopes to die in a ditch, which he imagines is the only end fitting the miserable lowness of his recent actions.
+- He hopes to die in a ditch, which he imagines is the only end fitting the miserable lowness of his recent actions.